Tidal is now part of Redwood Software, the global leader in full stack enterprise automation. LEARN MORE

 Offload Mainframe Scheduling

 Managing z/OS mainframe processes is a business-critical effort.
-As organization incorporate a growing number of applications on a range of distributed devices, it’s important to manage them centrally and avoid islands of automation.
+As organizations incorporate a growing number of applications on a range of distributed devices, it’s important to manage them centrally and avoid islands of automation.
 When you offload scheduling from the mainframe, you can reduce your mainframe operating costs.

 With Tidal’s z/OS integration, mainframe job scheduling in JES can be orchestrated within overall business processes for end-to-end management and automation.
 Once integrated, use the Tidal platform to: